 Today, we’re going to talk about the one thing that, when done correctly, can mean the difference between good social media marketing and, well, not bad, but misguided social media marketing.
 I’m referring to social media content pillars: the what, why’s, the how’s, and everything in between.

-Although some articles are using these two concepts interchangeably, they’re not the same thing:
+Although some articles use these two concepts interchangeably, they’re not the same thing:

 - Content pillars represent the structural skeleton of your social media content strategy